hudson-and-thames/arbitragelab/docs/source/copula_approach/vine_copula_intro.rst

     6 & 3 & 3 & 2 & 2 & 2 & 2
     \end{bmatrix}

-The R-vine structure is read from the matrix as follows:
+The R-vine structure is mapped to the matrix as follows:

     1. Find a diagonal term :math:`a`.
 For example :math:`M_{2, 2} = 4`.

     2. Follow that column downwards and stop somewhere :math:`b`, say we stop at :math:`M_{4, 5} = 1`.

-    3. The leftover terms in that column are then conditions :math:`\{c_1, c_2, \cdots\}`.
+    3. The leftover terms below :math:`b` in that column are then conditions :math:`\{c_1, c_2, \cdots\}`.
 In this example we have :math:`\{2, 3\}` left.

     4. The node :math:`(a, b | c_1, c_2, \cdots)` is in the R-vine.
 In this example, :math:`(1, 4 | 2, 3)`
        is at :math:`(T_4)`.

+Working from the top of the tree you can also map the matrix back to a full R-vine.
+(Left as an exercise to the reader.)
 Sometimes in literature you will see the same structure represented by the triangular matrix below:

 .. math::